heremaps/msdkui-android/Documentation/Guides/UserGuide.md

                 RouteOptions.TransportMode.CAR)));
 ```

 Since the `TransportModePanelAdapter` is abstract, you can use the convenience implementation `SimpleTransportModePanelAdapter`.
-Note that, you do not need to set an adapter if you are fine with the default transport modes.
+Note that you do not need to set an adapter if you are fine with the default transport modes.

 You can also define which button should be highlighted.
 Below, we choose the transport mode `CAR` to be used by default for route calculation:
 ```java